littlegaga/STA141B/finalreport/index.md

 We believe with the relatively larger dataset and avaliable time data my partner and I would find more attributes to analyze and better content to present.

 ### Appendix
 we are happy to provide our code for your convience.
-Here is the link: https://github.com/zyrr95/Final-Project-Sta-141B/blob/master/finalproject.ipynb
+Here is the <a href="https://github.com/zyrr95/Final-Project-Sta-141B/blob/master/finalproject.ipynb">link</a>